-Somehow, it mattered more that she was less scared than me.
+Somehow, it mattered more that she was less scared than I was.

 For twelve years, I stepped along a predetermined path.
-I couldn’t lose control of my routine — failure meant seizure, hospital, or nerve and organ damage — so I glamorized a life of regularity.
+I couldn’t lose control of my routine because failure meant seizure, hospital, or nerve and organ damage, so I glamorized a life of regularity.
 It insulated me from the curiosity of anything different.

 Back on the road, Mia and I drive six more hours to Salt Lake City and stay with a guy with Nick Offerman’s voice.
 He takes us out to sushi, and we visit The Salt Lake Temple.
 While headed to the foot of Olympus Peak, we misplace Mia’s car keys at nightfall.
 We’re 900 miles away from one coast and 2,000 away from the other, stranded.
 Mia packed all of her dearest possessions into this car, her ally through past dangerous adventures.
 She won’t break a window.

 Instead, she and Offerman drive back to Olympus Peak in his truck, but I stay behind to close my eyes for an hour.
 I’ll probably never know how deep my selfish sleep betrayed Mia, but it still haunts me.
 After I wake, she and Offerman are back without any luck.
 The first locksmith Offerman calls is a scammer who heckles us in a language we don’t know.
 Although we’re exhausted and worried, we insist on refusing his scheme.
 Eventually, we find the keys on my suggestion (Offerman’s truck; wedged in the middle seat where Mia sat).
 It’s a bittersweet victory, of course.

 We haven’t slept in 24 hours, save for my hour-nap, and we pour an Oregon brewed beer to celebrate before we rest.